Slackadays/Clipboard/README.md

 The Clipboard Project <sub>(CB for short)</sub> is a fast and lightweight, feature packed, and user friendly tool that saves you time and effort in _style_.

-I originally made this to fix some huge annoyances in other tools like a frustrating user experience, strangely limited features and only working on one platform.
+I originally made this to fix some HUGE annoyances in other tools like a frustrating user experience, strangely limited features and only working on one platform.

 But now?